Mathematics

 Implementation: Our Mathematics Journey

 Mathematics learning begins in EYFS, where children develop a strong foundation in number, shape, space and measure through practical, play-based and adult-led learning.
-Teaching is informed by Development Matters and supported by White Rose Maths and the NCETM Mastering Number programme.
+Teaching is informed by Development Matters and supported by Red Rose Maths Scheme of learning and the NCETM Mastering Number programme.

 Across all year groups, pupils develop their understanding of: